Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Discussion

 The agreement between the EGM and trade data calls for an interpretation of the process generating the network in the model.
-In this respect, we notice that \ref{probQ} and \ref{probQ**} allow us to interpret the realized trade volumes in the EGM as the outcome of two equivalent processes (a serial and a parallel one) of link creation and link reinforcement.
-In the serial process, for a given pair of countries $i,j$ a trade link of unit weight is first established with success probability $p_{ij}$ and its volume is then incremented in unit steps, each with success probability $y_{ij}$.
-After the first failure, the process stops and starts again for a different pair of countries, and so on for all pairs.
+In this respect, we notice that Eqs.~\eqref{probQ} and~\eqref{probQ**} allow us to interpret the realized trade volumes in the EGM as the outcome of two equivalent processes (a serial and a parallel one) of link creation and link reinforcement.
+In the serial process, for a given pair of countries $i,j$ we first establish a trade link of unit weight with success probability $p_{ij}$ and then increment its volume in unit steps, each with success probability $y_{ij}$.
+After the first failure, we stop the process for the pair of countries under consideration and start it again for a different pair, and so on until all pairs are considered.
 In the equivalent parallel process, all pairs of countries simultaneously explore the mutual benefits of trade and engage in a first connection, each with its probability $p_{ij}$.
 Then, all pairs of nodes for which the previous event has been successful reinforce their existing connection by a unit weight, each with its probability $y_{ij}$.
 The process stops as soon as there are no more successful events.
-In either case, \ref{probQ} is the resulting probability that the realized volume is $w$.
+In either case, Eq.~\eqref{probQ} gives the resulting probability that the realized volume is $w$.